Grain, glorious grain! What’s it all about?

 By now you’re no stranger to the delicious delights that grain whisky has to offer.
 Irish grain whiskey The Hanson from J.J.
 Corry was in this month’s box, and last month you also sipped on 27-year-old single grain Cameronbridge from That Boutique-y Whisky Company.
 But what’s the story behind grain whisky, and why does everyone always talk about single malts all the time?

 Malt whisky is made with malted barley, while grain whisky is made with anything else.
 This could be (and most commonly is) corn, wheat, or rye – or a combination of all of them!
 Then you have blended whisky, which brings together these grains with malt whisky.
-(You can find out more about these terms over on this blog post here!)
+(You can find out more about these terms here!)

 Each grain holds its own flavour profile.
 Generally, rye is spicier, corn is sweet and buttery, and oats are creamy, while wheat is light and mellow – think toast and honey.